Comparisons12 min read

 Key Features

-- EasyWP — Namecheap's managed WordPress platform is surprisingly capable for the price, with automatic updates, staging environments, and Cloudflare CDN baked in
+• EasyWP — Namecheap's managed WordPress offering is surprisingly solid for what you're paying, complete with automatic updates, staging environments, and Cloudflare CDN included

-- Control panel — most shared plans use a custom control panel that's cleaner than most, though it has a learning curve if you're used to cPanel (some plans do offer cPanel as an option)
+• Control panel — most shared plans come with a custom control panel that's cleaner than you'd expect, though if you've used cPanel before there's definitely a learning curve (you can add cPanel to some plans though)

-- Domain + hosting bundle — since they're a registrar first, bundling domains with hosting is genuinely seamless here
+• Domain + hosting bundle — since they started as a registrar, putting domains and hosting together is seamless

-- Free WhoisGuard — domain privacy is free for life, which adds real value since other registrars charge $10–$15/year for this
+• Free WhoisGuard — domain privacy comes free for life with every domain, which is meaningful since competitors typically charge $10–$15/year for this feature

-- Stellar, Stellar Plus, Stellar Business — three shared hosting tiers with sensible feature gates; the Stellar Plus plan at ~$2.18/mo intro is the sweet spot for most people
+• Stellar, Stellar Plus, Stellar Business — three shared hosting tiers with straightforward feature separation; the Stellar Plus plan around $2.18/mo intro is probably the sweet spot for most people

 Best For

-Developers, freelancers managing multiple client domains, budget-conscious bloggers, and anyone who values pricing transparency over hand-holding.
+Developers, freelancers managing client domains, budget-conscious bloggers, and anyone who hates surprise renewal charges.

 Namecheap Pricing (2026)